 The first commune council was elected in 2002.
-Shortly explained, it consists of 5 – 11 persons and responsible to work with the development, health services and to protect the environment for example.
+Shortly explained, it consists of 5 – 11 persons and responsible to work with the development of infrastructure, health services, and to protect the environment, for example.

 Be sure to get an ID copy from the person that acts on behalf of the company selling the property, in case you buy the property from a company (and not a private person).

-This person will also need to be certified to present the selling company at the Land office.
+The person should be certified to present the selling company at the Land office.
 Request documents that prove this.